 Long-term Financial Planning - The City Finance Department presents regular financial reports to elected officials and management staff.
-In addition to these reports, annually and/or as part of the budget process, the City prepares a five year General Fund operating pro forma and tax rate projection, a twenty year Capital Improvement Plan and a pro forma for each enterprise and major special revenue fund.
+In addition to these reports, annually and/or as part of the budget process, the City prepares a five year General Fund operating pro forma and tax rate projection, a twenty year Capital Improvement Plan, and a pro forma for each enterprise fund and three of the special revenue funds.

-Also, as part of the annual budget process, the City reviews all General Fund revenues to determine budgetary needs.
+Also, as part of the annual budget process, the City reviews all general fund revenues to determine budgetary needs.
 Enterprise and special revenue funds are reviewed for competitiveness and support of operations.
 Most enterprise/special revenue funds are fully self-supporting and provide administrative overhead payments to the General Fund.
-Exceptions are the Solid Waste Fund which received general tax base support as part of its planned operation and the Golf Fund which received general fund support for Fiscal Year 2016 operations.
+Not all special revenue funds are self-supporting, however, each fund strives to have current revenues cover current expenditures.